 “They push you to be the best you can be.
 They cater more towards you than other gyms I have been to and have the knowledge to help you,” Tagsold said.
 “It’s a good place for people to go and just let off a little steam.”

 According to the Sparrow Clinton Hospital: Community Health and Needs Assessment from February of 2013, the prevalence of overweight adults in Clinton County indicated by Body Mass Index (BMI) is about 34 percent.

 According to The State of Obesity: Better Policies for a Healthier America, Michigan’s adult obesity rate as of 2014 is 30.7 percent, up from 22.1 percent in 2000 and from 13.2 percent in 1990.

-Clinton County resident and trainer at The Human Performance Institute, RonJon Casanova-Smith, explains how health and fitness should be a part of everyone’s life.
+Clinton County resident, online fitness coach and trainer at The Human Performance Institute, RonJon Casanova-Smith, explains how health and fitness should be a part of everyone’s life.
 Throughout his experience, he says that some people need extra accountability to have someone help guide them through their journey.

 “I think there has been a lot of growth as far as people’s knowledge of healthy habits.
 But, what we do is we provide a service to guide our clients,” says Casanova.
 “We try to instill healthy habits for them and I think that’s what is really drawing people in.
 We’re trying to give people of the community healthy options.”

 Owner of the Diet Center franchise and nutrition expert in West Bloomfield, Marla Kaminsky, says when you go out to eat, you’re getting three to four times as many calories and salt.
 Kaminsky says that restaurants can create delicious food that helps people maintain their weight and open themselves up to a whole new population of people who don’t typically go out to eat or eat specific foods.